augg-io/documentation/Using_Tags.md

 # **Tags in augg.io CMS**

 Tags allow you to create customizable labels that can be assigned to objects.
-You can also link tags with collections, which automatically links them to the objects they’re assigned to.
+You can also link tags with collections, which automatically links them to objects they’re assigned to.
 This guide will walk you through creating, using and managing tags.

+### **Why use Tags**

+Tags can help you organize and categorize objects in meaningful ways.

+**Example:**
+Suppose you are creating an Easter egg hunt game.
+Players find eggs of different colors, and each color has a different point value.
+After placing the eggs, you can create tags that match the egg colors and assign them to the eggs.
+When the game is over, you can quickly and easily identify which objects (eggs) belonged to which color group thanks to the tags.

 ## **Creating Tags**